-- Supported languages (Section 10.2) - Using the localedef utility to create locales (Section 10.3) - The enhanced terminal subsystem for Asian languages (Section 10.4) - Enhanced sorting for Asian languages (Section 10.5) - The Multilingual Emacs editor.
+- Supported languages (Section 10.2) - Using the localedef utility to create locales (Section 10.3) - The enhanced terminal subsystem for Asian languages (Section 10.4 - Enhanced sorting for Asian languages (Section 10.5) - The Multilingual Emacs editor.
 (Section 10.6) - Support for user-defined characters in Chinese, Japanese, and Korean (Section 10.7) - Converting text from one codeset to another.
 (Section 10.8) - Support for the Unicode and ISO 10646 standards.
-(Section 10.9) - Support for the euro currency symbol (Section 10.10) - The internationalized Curses library (Section 10.11) - Internationalized printing (Section 10.12) - The graphical internationalization configuration tool (Section 10.13) - Support for 8-bit character encoding in mail programs (Section 10.14) - Enhancements to the file command (Section 10.15) - Internationalization for graphical applications.
-(Section 10.16)
+(Section 10.9) - Support for the euro currency symbol (Section 10.10) - The internationalized Curses library (Section 10.11) - Internationalized printing (Section 10.12) - The graphical internationalization configuration tool (Section 10.13) - Support for 8-bit character encoding in mail programs (Section 10.14) - Internationalization for graphical applications.
+(Section 10.15)

-The term "internationalization" is formally defined by The Open Group as a system messages, and keystrokes can be in Chinese characters and displayed in a way appropriate for Chinese.
+The term "internationalization" is formally defined by The Open Group as a